16

 Last, but not least, the Ride CX is backed by a pretty generous 5 year frame warranty (3 year parts).

-But besides the live and on-demand courses (which are amazing by the way), the bike itself can hold it’s own with any elite indoor cycle on the market.
+Anyway, the live and on-demand courses are top notch, but the bike itself can hold it’s own with any elite indoor cycle on the market.

 With a sophisticated magnetic resistance system and low maintenance belt drive train, the Peloton bike offers a nearly silent ride.